Toulouse confirms Ligue 1 survival

 Jimmy Durmaz struck in the 88th minute to seal a second-leg victory and ensure a 15th successive season in France's top flight for Mickael Debeve's side.

-A 3-0 defeat in the first leg left Ajaccio with a mountain to climb and it looked unlikely to spring a shock at Stadium Municipal, mustering only one shot on target in the match.
+A 3-0 defeat in the first leg on Wednesday left Ajaccio with a mountain to climb and they looked unlikely to spring a shock at Stadium Municipal, mustering only one shot on target in the match.

 The game appeared set to finish goalless until Durmaz collected Corentin Jean's short corner in the penalty area, cut onto his left foot and rifled the ball high into the net.